 The Symphony is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code and similarly exempt from state income taxes.
 Accordingly, no provision for income taxes is included in the financial statements.
+Income from program advertisements, which is not directly related to the Symphony's exempt purpose, is subject to taxation as unrelated business income.
 The Symphony files an exempt organization return in the U.S. federal jurisdiction.